Kandrianaha/holbertonschool-simple_shell/README.md

 It can read the user input, parses commands and executes in a similar way to standard UNIX shells.
 The shell supports basic built-in commands and PATH commands.

 ## Background Context

-> “The Gates of Shell”, by Spencer Cheng, featuring Julien Barbier This project will help you learn about:
+This project will help you learn about:
-- The history and design of the original UNIX operating system
-- The first UNIX shell and its authors (Ken Thompson)
-- The B programming language (predecessor to C)
 - How shells work, including process creation and management
 - The difference between functions and system calls
 - Manipulating the environment of the current process